A31Nesta/Penumbra/README.md

 It features a strange and simplistic lighting model based on textures created specifically for the game being developed in Selengine.
 Cross-platform but primarily tested and developed on Linux.

-It supports BGFX and WebGPU as backends (WebGPU via WebGPU-Native).
+It supports **BGFX** and **WebGPU** as backends (WebGPU via WGPU-Native).

+## Important

+This is a Work In Progress.
+As of now, only 2D Rendering is supported.
+Furthermore, the BGFX backend is more developed than the WebGPU one:
+The BGFX backend can output debug information to the screen while the WGPU one outputs to the console, for example.

 ## What does it support?